KarminF/Yirans-Calendar/README.md

 # Yirans-Calendar
-Ein Kalendar zum Terminbuchen oder so...
+Ein Kalender zum Terminbuchen oder so...

-Do install mysqlclient
+Do install django and mysqlclient
 `pip install django mysqlclient`

 edit your database info at settings.py